Samueltaneously/Samueltaneously/README.md

 - 🌱 I’m currently learning **TypeScript**, **Next.js**, and **React Native**.

 ## About Me
-I'm a software engineer seekig to ultimately build applications that can truly make a difference, or bring people together.
-I've always been a tech and solutions oriented person, and I have aspirations to take on entreprenuerial endeavors, explore the world of AI, and maybe even robotics.
+I'm a software engineer seekig to ultimately build applications that can truly make a difference, and ideally bring people together.
+I've always been a tech and solutions oriented person, and I have aspirations to take on entreprenuerial endeavors, explore the world of AI and automation, and maybe even robotics.

 ## Projects
 Here are some of my notable projects: